-In addition to user name and password, any user groups, roles and authorizations (e.g. user permissions) assigned to the user are also stored as a part of the TOE configuration data.
+In addition to user name and password, any user groups, roles and user permissions assigned to the user are also stored as a part of the TOE configuration data.
 User permissions enable a user to view, create, or modify data in TE.
 A role is a collection of user permissions that may be assigned to a user account or access control.
 A user group is a collection of user accounts.
 Note that groups are used to simplify access control management.

 By default, TE user passwords must meet the following password complexity rules.
-25 Guidance directs the administrator that in the evaluated configuration, the password complexity feature and following rules must be enabled:
+TE prevents the user from reusing their previous 100 passwords.
+In addition, guidance directs the administrator that in the evaluated configuration, the password complexity feature and following rules must be enabled:

-- the minimum password length must be at least eight (8) characters - the minimum number of numeric characters must be at least one (1) - the minimum number of uppercase characters must be at least one (1) - the minimum number of non-alpha numeric characters must be at least one (1)
+- the minimum password length must be at least nineteen (8) characters - the minimum number of numeric characters must be at least one (1)

-25 Note that guidance provides additional recommendations on a stronger password, but the TOE does not enforce any other password complexity features.
+&lt;sup>25 Note that guidance provides additional recommendations on a stronger password, but the TOE does not enforce any other password complexity features.